danieledurante/PredProbitGP/Tutorial.md

 library(devtools)
 ```

-As described in Section 3, to generate the Gaussian process we first create `10000` **known locations** on a 100 × 100 grid in the unit square.
+As described in Section 3, to generate the Gaussian process we first create `10000` **training locations** on a 100 × 100 grid in the unit square.

 ``` r
 m <- 100